Do positive self-affirmations work? If you’re used to feeling negative about yourself, you’re probably also used to talking negatively to yourself.

 How will you use these positive affirmations for self-esteem?

-Now that you’ve looked through this list of self-confidence affirmations, which ones are the most helpful to you right now?
+Now that you’ve looked through this list of self-esteem affirmations, which ones are the most helpful to you right now?

 Maybe you feel a change in your attitude already.
 Or maybe you don’t feel very different yet.
-Either way, repeating a few of these every day will greatly improve your confidence and self-esteem.
+Either way, repeating a few of these every day will greatly improve your esteem and self-esteem.

-If you found some of these affirmations for self-confidence more helpful than others, write them down.
+If you found some of these affirmations for self-esteem more helpful than others, write them down.
 Create posters, t-shirts, coffee mugs, etc. with your favorites.

 And keep moving in a more positive direction.